debdeepbh/debdeepbh.github.io/blog/titles/index.md

 <body>

 <!--reversed to order put the most recent post first-->
-{% for snippet in site.blogposts reversed %}
+{% for snippet in site.blog reversed %}
 <h3>
     <a href="{{ snippet.url }}">
       {{ snippet.title }}